 Medical Expenses, Including Future Costs

-Accurate calculation of current and future medical expenses is essential.
-This involves the immediate medical costs and potential long-term treatments, therapies, and medications required for a full recovery.
+It is essential to calculate current and future medical expenses accurately.
+This includes immediate medical costs and potential long-term treatments, therapies, and medications required for full recovery.

 Lost Wages and Potential Future Earnings